UCI-GDIM31/class-activities-zomffin/README.md

 ### Week 5 Devlog

+Activity 1:
 My question was why would you use the shorthand vectors one, positive infinity, and negative infinity? twas not answered :-( I liked the answer about when Vector's are necessary- basically always.
 Maybe there could be a challenge to use no vectors/as little vectors as possible to make a game?

+Activity 2:
+Plan for the DeerW5 script:
+1. Needs a transform variable that saves the target the deer is going towards.
+   A NavMeshAgent variable to store the deer's navmeshagent, and be able to use SetDestination()
+2. Uses method Start()

 ## Open-Source Assets
 ### W1